To my readers......

 Gilgamesh - Sergei's Desert Adventure 2 - p39

-I won't reveal the entire storyline of Sergei's little epic (which appears unfinished at the time of writing but already runs to 143 panels) but I will mention a particularly nice moment in Part 2 which sees Sergei taken into an underground lair.
-His arrival causes enough of a disturbance to distract a second imp who has been amusing himself with another 'Adventurer'.
+I won't reveal the entire storyline of Sergei's little epic (which appears unfinished at the time of writing but already runs to 143 panels).
+However I will mention a particularly nice moment in Part 2 which sees Sergei taken into an underground lair.
+His arrival causes enough of a disturbance to distract a second imp who has been amusing himself with another 'Adventurer' (seen above).

-His captive is an impressive man at first sight, younger and more clean-cut than Sergei, but despite his many attractions he's still less desirable than the older man, apparently.
-In this intriguing insight into the artist's thoughts, instead of welcoming the unexpected relief from impish torments, he almost seems to resent his sudden abandonment.
+This captive is a very impressive man at first sight, younger and more clean-cut than Sergei.
+But despite his many attractions he's still less desirable to the imps than the older man, apparently.
+Or perhaps they share the weakness of gay men for fresh meat.
+In this intriguing insight into the artist's thoughts, instead of welcoming the unexpected relief from impish torments, the captive seems to resent his sudden abandonment.

 Gilgamesh has come a long way from that hunky young bodybuilder we saw in Part 1.